PlanktoScope/device-pkgs/reference.md

     ```

 #### `license` field
-This field of the `package` section is an [SPDX license expression](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/) describing the licensing terms of the software provided by the Pallet package.
+This field of the `package` section is an [SPDX 2.1 license expression](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/) specifying the software license terms which the software is released under.
+These license terms are for the software provided by the Pallet package.
-- This field is required if a correct SPDX license expression exists which describes the licensing terms of the software provided by the Pallet package; otherwise, this field is optional.
+- This field is optional.
+- Usually, an SPDX license name will be sufficient; however, some software applications are released under multiple licenses, in which case a more complex SPDX license expression (such as `MIT OR Apache-2.0`) is needed.
-- If a value is not provided for this field to specify licensing terms, then a value must be provided in the `license-file` field in the `package` section.
+- If a package is using a nonstandard license, then the `license-file` field may be specified in lieu of the `license` field.
 - Example:
   ```yaml
   license: GPL-3.0